Nâzım Hikmet: Convictions and prison sentences in Turkey

-Nazım Hikmet Ran, being a communist and publishing works that promote socialism, attracted the attention of the Turkish government.
-In 1931, a lawsuit was filed against him accusing him of "spreading communist propaganda" because of his poems and writings (Jokond ile Si-ya-u, Varan 3, Sesini Kaybeden Şehir).
+Nâzım Hikmet Ran, being a communist and publishing works that promote socialism, had a proud support for the prosecuted ethnic minorities such as the Kurds, which attracted the attention of the Turkish government.
+In 1931, a charge was filed against him accusing him of "spreading communist propaganda" because of his poems and writings (Jokond ile Si-ya-u, Varan 3, Sesini Kaybeden Şehir).
 He was found not guilty on 7 May 1931.

 He was arrested and sent to prison on 18 March 1933, for allegedly "promoting communism" with his book Gece Gelen Telgraf.
 On 29 July 1933, he was found guilty and sentenced to 6 months and 3 days in prison, and in August of that same year he was found guilty of insulting Süreyya İlmen and sentenced to 1 year in prison.
 He was also ordered to pay a fine of 200 lira and another 500 lira in compensation.
-On 31 January 1934, Nazım Hikmet was found guilty on other charges related to promoting communism and sentenced to 5 years of prison, but this decision was not enforced because of the general amnesty of 1935, which set him free.
+On 31 January 1934, Nâzım Hikmet was found guilty on other charges related to promoting communism and sentenced to 5 years of prison, but this decision was not enforced because of the general amnesty of 1935, which set him free.

 He received his longest prison sentences in 1938, when he was found guilty of "inciting military mutiny" and sentenced to 13 years and 4 months in prison.
 Later on that year he received another prison sentence of 15 years for "giving directives on how to spread communism in the army in order to spread the principles of socialism within the armed forces and transform the country into a communist state through a revolutionary movement".
 His total sentence was announced as 28 years and 4 months by the court, with no reduction in the sentence.
 He served his prison sentence at different prisons in Ankara, Çankırı, Bursa and Istanbul.

-However, he was released in 1950 with an amnesty, which he received due to protests against the Turkish government at that time, demanding Nazım Hikmet to be released.
+However, he was released in 1950 with an amnesty, which he received due to protests against the Turkish government at that time, demanding Nâzım Hikmet to be released.
 Many intellectuals around the world such as Albert Camus and Jean-Paul Sartre joined the protests, and famous Turkish authors Orhan Veli Kanık, Oktay Rıfat and Melih Cevdet Anday went on a 3-day hunger strike.

-Nazım was released after these protests and he escaped from Turkey to USSR on 17 June 1951.
+Nâzım was released after these protests and he escaped from Turkey to USSR on 17 June 1951.
 On 25 July 1951, the government stripped him of his Turkish citizenship.